Navigation-Games/EasyGecNG/README.md

 ### IntelliJ
 1. Use the "New Project > Get from VCS" button.
 Put in the url of this git repo.
-2. A popup stating "gradle build scripts found."
+2. A popup will appear, stating "gradle build scripts found."
 Click `Load Gradle Project`
-3. A menu should appear with the available Gradle tasks Double click `EasyGecNG > Tasks > application > run`
+3. A menu should appear with the available Gradle tasks.
+Double click `EasyGecNG > Tasks > application > run`
 4. That's it!

 ## Generating Documentation